What’s the Right Toilet for your Bathroom?

 The most traditional look, the connector, or ‘link suite’ has the cistern joined to the pan only by the flush pipe which is hidden by a plastic plate.
 It provides the greatest amount of flexibility for installation as the pan can be moved forwards or backwards to suit any set-out.

 While style and design matter, how much water your chosen toilet uses and how well it flushes matters more.
 A good toilet generates enough power to clean the bowl in a single flush and conserves water.
-To help reduce water consumption, the Australian Government introduced the WELS (Water Efficiency Labelling and Standards) scheme.
+To help reduce water consumption, the Australian Government introduced the WELS (Water Efficiency Labeling and Standards) scheme.
 Based on a 6-star rating system, it measures the amount of water per flush as well as toilet water efficiency.
 For example, a 3-star rated toilet would use 3 litres for a half-flush and 6 litres of water for a full-flush.
 However, a 4-star toilet means you’ll be using 3 litres for a half-flush, and 4.5 litres for a full-flush.
 If you still have a traditional single-flush toilet, consider changing it over for a dual flush – it could save you more than 90 litres of water per day Make sure you consider water efficiency when deciding on a toilet as one with a high WELS rating will save you money as well as help the environment.

 To view The Sink Warehouse’s range of toilets click here!